Leanne Crichton: Managerial career

-Motherwell & Glasgow City (Assistant)
+Motherwell and Glasgow City

 Crichton moved to Motherwell in 2021 to combine a playing and coaching role.
 She left Motherwell in November 2024 to become assistant to Leanne Ross at Glasgow City following the departure of Scott Booth.

 Rangers

 On 4 August 2025, Crichton entered management as head coach of Rangers, signing a three-year contract as successor to Jo Potter.